adluinf/NORBIS_Causal_Inference_Tutorial/README.md

   - to study the *distributions* of expression values,
   - to perform *linear regression*,
-  - to compare with results obtained with the Findr [2] tests,
+  - to compare with results obtained with the causal *Findr tests* [2],
-  - and to check on databases what the known interactions are:
+  - and to check on *databases* what the known interactions are:
     * Yeastract:	http://www.yeastract.com
     * SGD:		https://www.yeastgenome.org
     * Ensembl:	https://fungi.ensembl.org/Saccharomyces_cerevisiae/Info/Index